 In 1663 Dirleton Castle and its estate was acquired by the Nisbet family.
 They abandoned the castle as a residence and built a large new mansion, Archerfield House, to the north west of the village.
 The name of the site dated back to its use as a practice ground for Edward I's archers.
 Dirleton continued to grow, now lying between the castle and the Archerfield Estate.

 In 1849 Dirleton gained a railway station, albeit in open country over a mile to the south east of the village on the North Berwick line.
 The station, though not the line, was closed in 1954.
-By 1869 the Castle Inn was in business, overlooking the main village green: in that year a meeting held at the Inn agreed the formation of the Archerfield Golf Club.
+By 1869 the Castle Inn was in business, overlooking the main village green.
+In that year a meeting held at the Inn agreed the formation of the Archerfield Golf Club.

-Archerfield House has been less well treated then the castle it replaced.
+Archerfield House spent some time being less well treated then the castle it replaced.
 It was extensively rebuilt in 1733, and Robert Adam remodelled the interior in 1790.
 There's an oft-told story that in the 1940s the house was the location of a meeting between Winston Churchill and US President Roosevelt to plan the D-Day landings, but this seem to be a myth: the US Embassy in London say that President Roosevelt never visited Scotland.
 By the 1950s Archerfield had ceased to be used as a house, and in 1962 the then owner stripped out the interior and knocked a hole in the structure to allow him to install a grain dryer inside.